-The WDC staff members bring the organization experience from both the public and the private sectors.
-As dedicated employees to the Westside community and organization, the team strives for a thoughtful, practical, creative, and professional means of working towards community-minded economic development.
+The talented staff of the WDC draws from their collective experiences in both the public and the private sectors.
+Passionate about the Westside community they serve, the team strives for community-minded economic development.

 Leonard Brennan Rodriguez, President